-The major objective of the Component is to contribute to achieving sustainable agricultural development as an important component of integrated rural development, with a focus on income generating activities and employment, to simultaneously face the challenges of food and nutrition security and reducing poverty.
+The overall objective of the Component is to contribute to achieving sustainable agricultural development as an important component of integrated rural development, with a focus on income generating activities, to simultaneously face the challenges of food and nutrition security and reducing poverty.

 Team Leader: Dr. Dyaa Abdou